root-project/root/documentation/users-guide/InputOutput.md

 shorts, floats, and chars.
 In contrast, a variable is of a *composite* data type if it can be decomposed.
 For example, classes, structures, and arrays are composite types.
-Simple types are also called primitive types, basic types, and CINT sometimes calls them fundamental types.
+Simple types are also called primitive types, basic types, and Cling sometimes calls them fundamental types.

 When we say, "writing an object to a file", we actually mean writing the current values of the data members.
 The most common way to do this is to